Welcome

 About Cognition and Neuroscience

 Cognition and Neuroscience is flourishing at the University of Saskatchewan.
-With ongoing programs of research in areas such as reasoning, attention, memory, perception, Multisensory integration, reading, laterality, cognitive evolution, spatial ability and interpersonal coordination, the cognition and neuroscience faculty have a lot to offer both undergraduate and graduate students.
+With ongoing programs of research in areas such as reasoning, attention, memory, perception, multisensory integration, reading, laterality, cognitive evolution, spatial ability and interpersonal coordination, the cognition and neuroscience faculty have a lot to offer both undergraduate and graduate students.
 Listed below are faculty members and some of the research labs in the Cognition and Neuroscience stream.

 Faculty

 We have nine faculty members working in the area of Cognition and Neuroscience, each with a different area of interest and research.
-Our faculty actively collaborates with other faculty in the Department of Psychology and Health Studies as well as the Psychology faculty at St. Thomas Moore College.
+Our faculty actively collaborate with other faculty in the Department of Psychology and Health Studies as well as the Psychology faculty at St. Thomas Moore College.

 Research Labs